 Byrd Graduate Educator Award

 The Office of Graduate Studies is accepting nominations for the Louise Byrd Graduate Educator Award.
 The Louise Byrd Graduate Educator Award was established to honor the memory of Louise Byrd, long-time Secretary of the Graduate School and of the Graduate Council.
 Louise Byrd was noted for her deep concern for the welfare of graduate students.
 Each year, in her memory, a faculty member who demonstrates the qualities of concern for graduate students as scholars and individuals is presented this award.
-This award includes a cash prize and is presented at the annual Doctoral Hooding Ceremony.
+This award includes a cash prize and is highlighted on the Graduate Studies website.

 Nomination Process: All regular members of the Graduate Faculty are eligible to receive this recognition.
 Graduate students, past or present, and graduate faculty members are invited to nominate a member of the graduate faculty.